influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/logs.md

 #### Enterprise Web

-For Enterprise Web nodes the <node-type> is `influxdb-enterprise`.
+For Enterprise Web nodes the <node-type> is `influx-enterprise`.
-The default log file is `/var/log/influxdb/influxdb-enterprise.log` The service configuration file is `/etc/default/influxdb-enterprise`.
+The default log file is `/var/log/influxdb/influx-enterprise.log` The service configuration file is `/etc/default/influx-enterprise`.

 ### systemd